-The Chair of every department is appointed by the President of the University after consultation with the Provost and the Dean of the College/School on the recommendation of the members of the department.
+The Chair of every department is appointed by the Provost of the University after consultation with the Dean of the College/School and considering the recommendation of the members of the department.
 Compensation and/or course remissions related to Chairs' additional responsibilities will be decided upon a case-by-case basis as determined by the Provost.